Last updated : April 14, 2025

-The popularity of marijuana use in the country continues to rise due to legalization.
-It started in Denver, Colorado, and is spreading quickly across America.
-The majority of employers, however, are keeping marijuana on the company drug test.
-This has led to a renewed interest in testing procedures and how long and effectively they can detect the drug in someone’s system.
+Since the majority of employers, overall, are keeping marijuana on the company drug test, it’s leading to a renewed interest in testing procedures.
+People are asking questions such as how long and effectively the drug can be detected in someone’s system.

 - Frequency of use